-Data format: Single select dropdown list (list of PaMs).
+Data format: text (dropdown list - list of PaMs).
 Additional records can be added to report on additional PaMs or group of PaMs for this table.

-7.3.2 FIELD 2: Amount of energy savings achieved in eligible buildings owned and occupied by their central government in Year X-3 and X-2
+7.3.2.
+FIELD 2: Amount of energy savings achieved in eligible buildings owned and occupied by their central government in Year X-3 and X-2